rileylemm/chatmind/README.md

 ChatMind automatically processes your ChatGPT export data, extracts meaningful insights, and presents them in an interactive knowledge graph.
 Perfect for researchers, writers, developers, and anyone who wants to make their ChatGPT conversations searchable and discoverable.

-## ✨ Features
+## Features

-- **🔍 Smart Content Processing**: Automatically extracts and normalizes ChatGPT conversations
+- **Smart Content Processing**: Automatically extracts and normalizes ChatGPT conversations
-- **🏷️ AI-Powered Tagging**: Uses GPT to intelligently tag and categorize your content
+- **AI-Powered Tagging**: Uses GPT to intelligently tag and categorize your content
-- **📊 Interactive Visualization**: Explore your knowledge graph with Neo4j and React
+- **Interactive Visualization**: Explore your knowledge graph with Neo4j and React
-- **🔄 Incremental Processing**: Only processes new data, saving time and API costs
+- **Incremental Processing**: Only processes new data, saving time and API costs
-- **🎯 Semantic Clustering**: Groups related conversations together for better insights
+- **Semantic Clustering**: Groups related conversations together for better insights
-- **📱 Modern Web Interface**: Clean, responsive UI for exploring your data
+- **Modern Web Interface**: Clean, responsive UI for exploring your data
-- **📈 Real-time Statistics**: Dashboard shows live data from your processed content
+- **Real-time Statistics**: Dashboard shows live data from your processed content
-- **🔌 RESTful API**: FastAPI backend with 25+ tested endpoints
+- **RESTful API**: FastAPI backend with 25+ tested endpoints
-- **🏗️ Dual-Layer Graph**: Raw data + semantic layer for powerful queries
+- **Dual-Layer Graph**: Raw data + semantic layer for powerful queries

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites